Manage Cody Context

 - Only

-rules are specified
+includerules are specified

 JSON{ "cody.contextFilters": { // Only repositories whose names either start with "github.com/sourcegraph/" // or contain "cody" are allowed. "include": [ { "repoNamePattern": "^github\\.com\\/sourcegraph\\/.+" }, { "repoNamePattern": ".*cody.*" } ] } }

-.
+The include rules allow Cody to access the repository matching the regexp.
 This means Cody can now fully access the repository and its content to fetch context.

 - Only

-rules are specified
+excluderules are specified

-rules.
+All repositories are considered included by default without the include rules.
 Cody is prohibited from using content from any repository whose name matches at least one pattern specified in the exclude field.
-An exclude
+An exclude field may contain a catch-all condition (e.g., a regexp matching any string).
+If such a match occurs, Cody is restricted from using content from any repository.
+For example,

 JSON{ "cody.contextFilters": { // All repositories are allowed except for "github.com/sourcegraph/cody-analytics" // or the ones containing "secret" in their name. "exclude": [ { "repoNamePattern": "^github\\.com\\/sourcegraph\\/cody-analytics$" }, { "repoNamePattern": ".*secret.*" } ] } }